 Book here: Metropark Hotel Causeway Bay

-Best areas for your stay in Hong Kong – Wan Chai
+Best location in HK – Wan Chai

 Enter the party district that’s also got a bit of a culinary and historical twist, Wan Chai!
 Visitors come to this district specifically for all the late night festivities, but generally find that there’s more to this are than first meets the eye.
 Those that find themselves in the area during the day can enjoy the Wan Chai Heritage Trail, Hong Kong Convention and Exhibition Center, Tamar Park, Hong Kong Arts Center, Pak Tai Temple, Tai Yuen Street Market, and overabundance of dim sum restaurants!
 Once the sun goes down, many head off to the Lockhart Road nightlife scene, which is filled with famous bars, party goers, and plenty of fun!
 Head off to this area of Hong Kong if you want to experience the best of both worlds – historical culture and partying!

 Where to stay in Hong Kong – Wan Chai: Minimal Hotel Urban

 Minimal Hotel Urban is a great place to stay the night at during travels through Wan Chai, as it’s only a 2-minute walk from Times Square and easily within reach of many other famous and popular attractions.
 Rooms are air-conditioned and have a private bathroom, free WiFi, a flat-screen satellite TV, electric kettle, and fridge.

 Staff can speak both English and Chinese, so you don’t have to worry about language barriers ruining your stay!
 The rooms – some of which offer a balcony – are kept clean and tidy throughout your stay, and most guests find it incredible that such a brilliantly located property near restaurants, shops, and popular sights can be booked at such a great price!